Planning for Adoption Raises Important Emotional Questions: Therapy Can Help You Decide

 Couples Are in This Unique Experience Together

 When adopting with a partner, adoption, like many life changes, can be all-consuming and leave couples with little space to focus on other aspects of their relationship.
-Remote couples therapy presents an opportunity to focus on how each partner is working through this unique experience individually, as well as how it is affecting the couple as a unit.
-In therapy, we’ll look together at how much space the adoption process is taking up within a relationship to find the right balance, and help couples meet each other’s needs emotionally during the often grueling logistics of adoption.
+Couples therapy presents an opportunity to focus on how each partner is working through this unique experience individually, as well as how it is affecting the couple as a unit.
+In couples therapy, we’ll look together at how much space the adoption process is taking up within a relationship to find the right balance, and help couples meet each other’s needs emotionally during the often grueling logistics of adoption.